fcamel/Go-Go-Dutch/README.md

 Note
 ----
 * Tested on the Android emulator Nexus 5 and the real device LG v20.
-* Doesn't work on the iOS.
-Need to solve some third-party module issues.
+* Roughly tested on the iOS emulator.